Committee Members & Adult Roles

 The Life to Eagle Coordinator works with scouts of the Star and Life ranks to ensure that they are on a path to become an Eagle Scout.
 This includes helping to make sure the process is as clear as possible and providing counsel during the planning process for all eagle projects.

-Medical Coordinator: Gail Arkenburg
+Medical Coordinator: Amelia Grant

 [email protected]